mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/palette_docker.rst

 * |mouseright| on a swatch will give you a context menu with modify and delete options.
 * Pressing the :guilabel:`+` icon will allow you to add a new swatch.
 * The drop down contains all the entries, id numbers and names.
 When a color is a spot color the thumbnail is circular.
 You can use the dropdown to search on color name or id.
+* By drag-and-dropping colors from the palette onto the :ref:`layer stack <layer_docker>`, you can quickly create a :ref:`fill layer <fill_layers>`, while dropping them onto the canvas allows you to fill the current layer with that color.

+  .. versionadded::5.0

 Pressing the Folder icon will allow you to modify the palette.
 Here you can add more columns, modify the default group's rows, or add more groups and modify their rows.